po1sigala/live/01-Class-Content/19-PWA-dev/27-Evr_Git-Cherry-Picking/README.md

 git commit -m "Remove random message feature"
 ```

 9. Let's take note of our commit that added the feature so that we can reference it later.
-To do this run:
+To do this, run the following command:

 ```sh
 git log